Frequently Asked Questions

 Children, teens, and adults should all see the dentist for a regular check-up at least once every six months – that’s twice a year!
 Patients who are at a greater risk for oral cancer or gum disease may be required to see the dentist more than just twice a year.
-You doctor will help determine how often you should visit the dentist for regular checkups.
+Dr. Larry Franks will help determine how often you should visit the dentist for regular checkups.

 What is a cavity?